Single-family homes

 What does the report actually give me after the inspection?+

 The report documents every finding with photos, priority level and recommendations.
-It helps you understand the real condition of the house, identify work needed in the short and medium term, and plan maintenance for your property.
-It is a reference tool you will keep long after the purchase.
+It helps you understand the overall apparent condition of the house, identify work needed in the short and medium term, and plan maintenance for your property.
+It is a reference tool that remains useful well beyond the transaction.

 The house I want to buy is over 50 years old.
 Is that a problem?+